letsdoitworld/World-Cleanup-Day/ROADMAP.md

 # Version History

 * 1.0 Romanian Lynx
-  * Initial release based on Romanian Let's Do It app
+  * Initial release based on the Let's Do It, Romania! app

 * 2.0 Lazy Unicorn
   * Complete app re-write